FlaxEngine/FlaxDocs/manual/graphics/post-effects/color-grading.md

 **Color Grading**, or **color correction** , is an effect is used to enhance the overall scene colors.
 Flax Engine provides solid color grading tools that enable artists to color correct cut-scenes and gameplay look right inside the editor with live preview.
 This means a huge step forward in good looking games production.

+To use custom color grading LUTs see a section below to learn how to import and apply Lookup Table texture.

 ## Color Wheels

 ![Color Wheel](media/color-grading-wheel.png)